 I have been raising sheep for over 30 years.
 The oldest Dutch native sheep breed is called Drenthe Heath Sheep.

-The Netherlands has 5 different native Heath Sheep breeds of which the Drenthe Heath Sheep is the oldest.
+The Netherlands has five different native Heath Sheep breeds of which the Drenthe Heath Sheep is the oldest.
 These sheep were roaming our country as far back as the 14th century.

 It's the only native horned breed in my country, rams have rather big horns and ewes can be horned, hornless or have sticks.
 This sheep breed can survive harsh winters, is multi-colored, self-supporting, and is the most beautiful sheep breed I know.
 They're still very close to nature and hardly lost their natural instinct.
 I've been raising these sheep for over 30 years now.

 Sheep are one of the oldest domesticated farm animals.
-The Drenthe Heath Sheep is the oldest breed of mainland Western Europe.
+The Drenthe Heath Sheep is the oldest breed in mainland Western Europe.
 Sheep with great similarities were found in the Dutch province Drenthe as far back as about 4000 BC and probably came along with French immigrants.
-This breed is, therefore, the last remnant of the way sheep were kept as far back as 6000 years.
+This breed is, therefore, the last remnant of the way sheep were kept as far back as 6000 years ago.

 In the old days, the Netherlands was covered with big heath fields of which you can still find larger and smaller areas scattered throughout the country.
 Contrary to the more improved breeds, these sheep are capable of surviving on the arid heath fields.

 In the last centuries, these Drenthe Heath Sheep have contributed in a large way to the improvement of agricultural grounds.